utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 [![postman capture proxy](https://assets.postman.com/postman-docs/proxymobile-aa.jpeg)](https://assets.postman.com/postman-docs/proxymobile-aa.jpeg)

-Similar to the [Interceptor Chrome extension](/docs/sending-requests/capturing-request-data/interceptor/), the Postman app proxy intercepts and captures your requests.
+Similar to the [Interceptor extension](/docs/sending-requests/capturing-request-data/interceptor/), the Postman app proxy intercepts and captures your requests.
 Additionally, it can capture responses and cookies.

 After you start the Postman proxy, you can start a proxy debug session, which is a time-bound session of traffic capture.
 You can start, pause, and stop a proxy debug session, then later start another one.
 Each debug session is logged in the **History** tab, and displays the total session time, a traffic overview, and all traffic captured.
 You can also send requests and responses to a collection, and save cookies to the Postman cookie jar.